Michael M. Cernea

-Michael (Mihail) M. Cernea (born 14 October 1931) is a sociologist and anthropologist born in Romania who reestablished himself in the United States in 1974, where he has since lived.
+Michael Musi Cernea (born Mihail Musi Cernea; October 14, 1931 – September 10, 2026) was a Romanian-born sociologist and anthropologist who reestablished himself in the United States in 1974.
 He is widely recognized for introducing sociological and anthropological approaches into the World Bank.
-He worked as the World Bank's Senior Adviser for Sociology and Social Policy until 1997.
-He has published on a wide range of the effects of development, including social change, social forestry, participation, grassroots organizations, and population resettlement.
-He is an author of the term "development-induced displacement and resettlement".
+Cernea worked as the World Bank's Senior Adviser for Sociology and Social Policy until 1997.
+He published on a wide range of the effects of development, including social change, social forestry, participation, grassroots organizations, and population resettlement.
+Cernea was the author of the term "development-induced displacement and resettlement".

 Judith Freidenberg reports Cernea as arguing that "Development Anthropology is a Contact Sport".

-Biography
+Life and career

-Michael Cernea was born in Iași.
+Mihail Musi Cernea was born in Iași, Romania on October 14, 1931.
 After graduating from the Faculty of Philosophy of the University of Bucharest in 1954, he started working as assistant researcher in the Institute of Philosophy of the Romanian Academy in 1958, became principal researcher, defended his PhD in 1962 and became the Chief of the Institute’s social research section soon thereafter.
 During the 1960s, he helped break the official publication on empirical anthropological research in Romania at that time by shifting the research section h led at the institute of Philosophy from general social philosophy to empirical sociological field investigations in industrial and rural sociology.
 He was invited as visiting researcher at the Centre D’Etudes Sociologiques in Paris (1967) and as Fellow in residence at the Center for Advanced Studies in the Behavioral Sciences (CASBS), Stanford, USA in 1970–1971.
 The European Society for Rural Sociology elected him as Vice-President (1973–1977).
 The Romanian Academy awarded Cernea the Vasile Conta Prize, and other prizes and distinctions for his research publications.

-In mid 1974, Cernea emigrated to the United States, where he has since lived, taught and practiced for the longest part of his professional sociological and anthropological career.
+In mid 1974, Cernea emigrated to the United States, where he lived, taught and practiced for the longest part of his professional sociological and anthropological career.
 In August 1974, the World Bank in Washington, D.C. selected him as its first in-house sociologist, then as its Senior Sociologist, and Senior Adviser for Social Policy and Sociology from 1982 to 1997.
 Between 1998 and 2003 he was appointed as member of the CGIAR Science Council (the group of 16 International Agricultural Research Centers).
 Professor Cernea has also served as Senior Social Adviser to international organizations such as the UN, OECD, UNDP, ADB, CGIAR, FAO, BP, Chevron, etc. on social policy, development, cultural and poverty issues.
 He was elected as officer in various capacities for international and national professional social science organizations, including as Vice-President of The Gusti Foundation (Romania) after 1990.
-He has worked also for non-profit organizations, served as currently Director in the Board of PACT (USA), and was a member of the Board of Trustees of the Bibliotheca Alexandrina (Egypt)(2000-2008).
+He worked also for non-profit organizations, serving as Director in the Board of PACT (USA), and was a member of the Board of Trustees of the Bibliotheca Alexandrina (Egypt)(2000-2008).

+Cernea died on September 10, 2026, at the age of 94.